NSW dying bill has dangerous implications

 As evidence we should not be concerned about any of this, proponents will point to Victoria where assisted dying has been legal for more than two years.
 They will cite the words of the former chairman of the Victorian VAD Board, Betty King, who asserted “that she had looked for examples of coercion and found none.”

+“… there are no provisions contained within the Bill that allow organisations with a sincere opposition to some of these gaping holes, to object to providing this service.”

 But her words have been proven meaningless.
-Given neither Ms King nor her board have any powers to detect coercion small wonder her search came up with nothing.
+Given neither Ms King nor her board have any powers to detect coercion, small wonder that her search came up with nothing.
 She has subsequently been unable to explain how she has reached her definitive conclusion.

+Further to this, there are no provisions contained within the Bill that allow organisations with a sincere opposition to some of these gaping holes, to object to providing this service.

 I have a fundamental moral objection to VAD.
 But even if some do not, they must surely agree that the lack of robust safeguards in this Bill to protect the vulnerable, or those who do not wish to participate in this culture, are startlingly obvious.
 The Bill that will be presented to the Upper House does not measure up and gives rise for deep concern.